 How to fund a company share buyback

-There are a number of ways that a company can fund a share buyback:
+There are several ways that a company can fund a share buyback:

 - 5% of the aggregate nominal value of its fully-paid share capital at the beginning of the financial year